Raashul/node.service-template/README.md

-Add `.env` file in root path.

-To start server:

-`npm start`

 --

-App to digitize your book/article highlights and send reminders(weekly, daily, specific)
+App to digitize our book/article highlights and send reminders(weekly, daily, specific)

 --